../../../175pxls.gif (78 bytes)

 Moreover, as we have seen above, the GATT and WTO case law firmly establishes that dispute settlement proceedings may be brought based on the alleged inconsistency of a Member’s legislation as such with that Member’s obligations.
 We find nothing, and the United States has identified nothing, inherent in the nature of anti-dumping legislation that would rationally distinguish such legislation from other types of legislation for purposes of dispute settlement, or that would remove anti-dumping legislation from the ambit of the generally-accepted practice that a panel may examine legislation as such.

-L.1.4 US — Corrosion-Resistant Steel Sunset Review,
+L.1.4 US — Corrosion-Resistant Steel Sunset Review, para.
+81 and Footnote 79 back to top

 (WT/DS244/AB/R)

 … we start with the concept of “measure”.
-Article 3.3 of the DSU refers to “situations in which a Member considers that any benefits accruing to it directly or indirectly under the covered agreements are being impaired by measures taken by another Member”. (emphasis added) This phrase identifies the relevant nexus, for purposes of dispute settlement proceedings, between the “measure” and a “Member”.
+Article 3.3 of the DSU refers to “situations in which a Member considers that any benefits accruing to it directly or indirectly under the covered agreements are being impaired by measures taken by another Member” (emphasis added).
+This phrase identifies the relevant nexus, for purposes of dispute settlement proceedings, between the “measure” and a “Member”.
 In principle, any act or omission attributable to a WTO Member can be a measure of that Member for purposes of dispute settlement proceedings.
 The acts or omissions that are so attributable are, in the usual case, the acts or omissions of the organs of the state, including those of the executive branch.79

-L.1.5 US — Corrosion-Resistant Steel Sunset Review,
+L.1.5 US — Corrosion-Resistant Steel Sunset Review, para.
+82 back to top

 In addition, in GATT and WTO dispute settlement practice, panels have frequently examined measures consisting not only of particular acts applied only to a specific situation, but also of acts setting forth rules or norms that are intended to have general and prospective application.
 In other words, instruments of a Member containing rules or norms could constitute a “measure”, irrespective of how or whether those rules or norms are applied in a particular instance.
 This is so because the disciplines of the GATT and the WTO, as well as the dispute settlement system, are intended to protect not only existing trade but also the security and predictability needed to conduct future trade.
 This objective would be frustrated if instruments setting out rules or norms inconsistent with a Member’s obligations could not be brought before a panel once they have been adopted and irrespective of any particular instance of application of such rules or norms.
 It would also lead to a multiplicity of litigation if instruments embodying rules or norms could not be challenged as such, but only in the instances of their application.
 Thus, allowing claims against measures, as such, serves the purpose of preventing future disputes by allowing the root of WTO-inconsistent behaviour to be eliminated.

 L.1.6 US — Corrosion-Resistant Steel Sunset Review, para.
-83
+83 back to top

 … we have explained that Article 17.4 precludes a panel from addressing individual acts (as opposed to measures “as such”) committed by an investigating authority in the context of the initiation and conduct of anti-dumping investigations unless one of the three types of measure listed in Article 17.4 is identified in the request for establishment of a panel.
 These measures are a definitive anti-dumping duty, the acceptance of a price undertaking, and a provisional measure.
-We have also found, in US1916 Act, that Article 17.4 does not place such a limit on a panel’s jurisdiction to entertain claims against legislation as such.
+We have also found, in US — 1916 Act, that Article 17.4 does not place such a limit on a panel’s jurisdiction to entertain claims against legislation as such.
 Indeed, we stated in that appeal that no provision of the Anti-Dumping Agreement precludes a panel from considering claims against legislation as such.

 L.1.7 US — Corrosion-Resistant Steel Sunset Review, para.
-86
+86 back to top

 The provisions of the Anti-Dumping Agreement setting forth a legal basis for matters to be referred to consultations and thus to dispute settlement, are also cast broadly.
 Article 17.3 establishes the principle that when a complaining Member “considers” that its benefits are being nullified or impaired “by another Member or Members”, it may request consultations.
 This language underlines that a measure attributable to a Member may be submitted to dispute settlement provided only that another Member has taken the view, in good faith, that the measure nullifies or impairs benefits accruing to it under the Anti-Dumping Agreement.
 There is no threshold requirement, in Article 17.3, that the measure in question be of a certain type.

-L.1.8 US — Corrosion-Resistant Steel Sunset Review,
+L.1.8 US — Corrosion-Resistant Steel Sunset Review, para.
+87 and Footnote 87 back to top

 (WT/DS244/AB/R)